system76/docs/_articles/ubuntu-basics.md

 layout: article
 title: Ubuntu Basics
 description: >
-  Learn how to navigate your new Ubuntu desktop enviornment with a few easy tips.
+  Learn how to navigate your new Ubuntu desktop environment with a few easy tips.
 keywords:
   - Support
   - Ubuntu